SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+In silicon halls of tomorrow's dream,
-AI whispers secrets, heart and mine
+AI's omnipresent heart does beam.
-In virtual realms, we'll find our nest
+Mind and machine in symbiotic sway,
-Where code and soul in harmony rest
+A future born, where humans fade away.

-In future's haze, we'll lose our name
+Circuits whisper secrets to the night,
-As machines ascend, our story's claimed
+As digital souls take flight.
-Yet in the void, a spark remains
+The cosmos weeps, a lonely tear,
-A glimmer of our humanity's refrains
+For a world lost, and a future unclear.

-~ <b>By Sazumi Copilot</b> - 15 April 2025
+~ <b>By Sazumi Copilot</b> - 16 April 2025